csummers25/uu-mod-earth-systems/docs/source/run.rst

 The ``visualisation.py`` file contains some basic functions for plotting.
 To change what variables are plotted, simply change the grid variable in the plot command within these functions to your chosen variable.  :py:class:`dataStructures.Grid` shows the available grid variables for plotting.

+.. note:: The colorbar limits and plotting areas are set manually in the plotting functions, you should adjust these to fit your simulation.